Year 11 (Stage 1) Curriculum

 Full year (two semesters)

 The study of Physics uses qualitative and quantitative models, laws, and theories to better understand matter, forces, energy, and the interaction among them.
 Physics seeks to explain natural phenomena, from the subatomic world to the macrocosmos, and to make predictions about them.
 The models, laws, and theories in physics are based on evidence obtained from observations, measurements, and active experimentation over thousands of years.
-Studying this course will enable you to explain many everyday observations and help you better understand the world around you.
-You will study linear motion and forces, electric circuits, heat, energy and momentum, waves, nuclear models and radioactivity.
+Studying this course will enable students to explain many everyday observations and help them better understand the world around them.
+They will study linear motion and forces, electric circuits, heat, energy and momentum, waves, nuclear models and radioactivity.

 One or two semesters